World Youth Day 1991

 The 1991 World Youth Day (Światowe Dni Młodzieży 1991) was held on 10–15 August 1991 in Jasna Góra in Częstochowa, Poland.
-The choice of another European city after Santiago de Compostela meant that, so far unique, two consecutive world days were held in the "old continent".
+The choice of another European city after Santiago de Compostela meant that, so far unique, two consecutive world days were held on the continent.
 It was celebrated in the Pope's native country.
 The theme can be summarized in the sentences You have received a spirit of sonship and It is for freedom that Christ has set us free.
 1.6 million people gathered on the final Mass.

 Preparation

 In the Message for the World Youth Day, announced on 15 August 1990 in the Vatican, John Paul II reminded the role of the Holy Spirit in Christian life.
 The Pope drew attention to the essence of true freedom and responsibility of Christians towards the world.
 He invited young people to come to the sanctuary of the Black Madonna at Jasna Góra.

-The choice of the Polish city of Czestochowa had a strong symbolic value: It is the site of a great sanctuary, to which even Pope John Paul II was very devoted, besides, the city was in Poland, where the Pope was born, so it was an opportunity to pay tribute to all those killed during the war and the Soviet regime.
+The choice of the Polish city of Częstochowa had a strong symbolic value: It is the site of a great sanctuary, to which even Pope John Paul II was very devoted, besides, the city was in Poland, where the Pope was born, so it was an opportunity to pay tribute to all those killed during the war and the Soviet regime.